helios-network/hyperion/README.md

 Important Commands:

-* `peggo orchestrator` starts the orchestrator main loop.
+* `hyperion orchestrator` starts the orchestrator main loop.
-* `peggo tx register-eth-key` is a special command to submit an Ethereum key that will be used to sign messages on behalf of your Validator
+* `hyperion tx register-eth-key` is a special command to submit an Ethereum key that will be used to sign messages on behalf of your Validator

 ## Installation

 Get yourself `Go 1.22+` at <https://golang.org/dl/> first, then:

 ```
-go get github.com/Helios-Chain-Labs/peggo/orchestrator/cmd/...
+go get github.com/Helios-Chain-Labs/hyperion/orchestrator/cmd/...
 ```

-## peggo
+## hyperion

 Hyperion is a companion executable for orchestrating a Hyperion validator.